ChengzhuUwU/LuisaComputeSimulator/README.md

 ## Others

-Thanks to LuisaCompute and Libuipc community, their open-source spirit has propelled the advancement of graphics and embodied intelligence.
+Thanks to LuisaCompute and Libuipc community, their open-source spirit has propelled the advancement of the reality.